-But then with Schengen Visa, the question always remain… “Do you qualify?”
+But then with Schengen Visa, the question always remains… “Do you at all qualify?”

 If talking about VISAs, Schengen Visa is a bargain.
 And will always be!
-But for everything else — from flights (to and from India) to food to accommodation, Europe keeps a good lead.
-And this often discourages budget travellers from visiting Europe at first place.
+But for everything else — from flights (to and from India) to food to accommodation, Europe maintains a good lead.
+And this often discourages budget travellers from visiting Europe in the first place.

 Asia For Slow Travellers

-So if you ask me, keeping Indian condition in mind… Southeast Asia wins over value for money and ease of travel, and with Indian Passport in hand, which had no say in the outer world, Southeast Asia becomes even more lucrative.
-But, that doesn’t mean Europe should not be given a consideration.
-I mean the kind of quality of experiences Europe offers, no other continent in the world does!
+Conclusion: Keeping Indian conditions in mind, Southeast Asia wins over value for money and ease of travel, and with a weak Indian Passport in our hand, which has no say in the outer world, Southeast Asia becomes unwillingly lucrative.
+But, that doesn’t mean Europe should not be given consideration.
+I mean the kind of quality of experiences Europe offers, no other continent in the world does that.

 Lonely Planet defines Europe in a few words as “A fairytale castle” or, “a voyage through history”, and there’s a reason for it.
 Here, beautiful Europe, in pictures…